sylvaincom/C-for-data-science/NN-iris-data/README.md

 Targets: 2
 Net recent average error: 0.180834
 ```
-When the neural network has finished learning the ouput `2`:
+When the neural network just finished learning the last ouput `2`, we have:
 ```
 Pass 149: Inputs: 6.2 3.4 5.4 2.3
 Outputs: 2